Jamal Mahjoub

-Jamal Mahjoub (born London 1966) is a mixed-race writer of British and Sudanese parents.
-He writes in English and has published eight novels under his own name.
+Jamal Mahjoub (born 1960) is a writer of British and Sudanese parentage.
+He writes in English and has published eight novels under his own name, as well as a travel memoir, A Line in the River.
+Khartoum, City of Memory (2018).
 In 2012, Mahjoub began writing a series of crime fiction novels under the pseudonym Parker Bilal.

+Background

+Born in London, England, in 1960, to an English mother and Sudanese father, Jamal Mahjoub lived in Liverpool for his earliest few years, until moving with his family to his father's country of origin.
+Mahjoub was raised and attended school in Khartoum, where his family remained until 1990.
+After winning a scholarship, he returned to England to study geology at the University of Sheffield.